3d-object-detection-hub/3d-object-detection-hub.github.io/README.md

 Send a pull request with your changes (new methods, datasets, bug fixes).

-Ensure your additions follow the existing CSV/data format.
+Ensure your additions follow the existing data format.

 📜 License
 This project is licensed under the GPL3.0 License.